Vinay609/react-hangman/README.md

 Go to https://hangmanvinay.netlify.app/ to check out the game

+OR

-Use npm to build the project and then use npm run dev to start
+Use "npm i" to install modules and then use "npm run dev" to start